smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 After initialization, each upkeep has a `lastPollBlock` assiciated with it so we can continue next read from the same point with some buffer to catch reorgs: `[u.lastPollBlock-LookbackBuffer, latestBlock]`

+Q. Where will we dedupe the logs read repeatedly during lookback buffer? in log event provider or buffer?

 #### Rate Limiting